pulakdroy/pulakdroy/README.md

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Bachelor's in Computer Science at BRAC University.
+- 🔭 I'm currently pursuing my Bachelor's in Computer Science at BRAC University
+- 💼 Former Junior Executice at ROBU
+-  🕹 Working with Python, PHP, MySQL

 ## 🌱 Currently Exploring

-- 🚀 Learning Full Stack Web Development
+- 🚀 Learning JavaScript, Computer Architechture and Software Engineering
+- 🧿 Interested in ML and AI
+-

  ## 🏆 Achievements